 Insulin resistance appears early in life, increases during aging and is common to many age-related diseases

-Insulin is responsible of the glucose homestoasis in the human body
+Insulin is responsible of the glucose homeostasis in the human body

 In diabetes, the pancreas doesn’t make enough insulin or the body can’t respond normally to the insulin that is made.
 This causes the glucose level in the blood to rise.

 In T2DM, the body can’t respond normally to the insulin that is made, since a resistance against insulin appears with age.
-The insulin is no more « fonctional » or « active » leading to the accomulation of glucose in the blood.
+The insulin is no more « functional » or « active » leading to the accumulation of glucose in the blood.

 A relationship betwwen the gut microbiota and the appearance of insulin resistance in T2DM is demonstrated and published.